KaOS-Community-Packages/mbrola/README.md

 kcp -u
 kcp -i mobrola
 ```
 You can test the installation by using an example *.pho* file like [this](https://raw.githubusercontent.com/numediart/MBROLA-voices/master/data/en1/TEST/euler.pho).
-Then, you can here it by running
+Then, you can listen to it by running
 ```
 mbrola /usr/share/mbrola/en1/en1 euler.pho -.au | paplay
 ```